The True Cost of Employee Misclassification: A Country-by-Country Breakdown (2026)

 Multiplier is built for companies that want...

-• Nike faces a potential $530 million tax bill.
-Uber paid $100 million in a single US state.
-Glovo was fined €136 million across two rulings in Spain.
-These are not edge cases, they are what happens when contractor arrangements are not legally sound.
+These are not edge cases.
+Nike faces a potential $530M tax bill.
+Uber paid $100M in a single US state.
+Glovo was fined €136M across two rulings in Spain — all from contractor arrangements that were not legally sound.

-• Misclassification exposes companies to back taxes, unpaid social contributions, statutory benefit repayments, civil fines, and in Germany, France, Spain, and Australia, criminal prosecution of individual directors.
+Penalties stack in 5 layers: back taxes, unpaid social contributions, statutory benefit repayments, civil fines, and in Germany, France, Spain, and Australia, criminal prosecution of individual directors.

 Nike is staring down a potential $530 million tax bill.
 Uber paid $100 million in a single US state.
 Glovo was fined €79 million in Spain, then €57 million again the following year.